civicteam/civic-pass-demos/packages/solana/README.md

-# Solana Civic Workshop - Airdrop
+# Solana Civic Demo - Airdrop

 A simple airdrop program to demonstrate the use of Civic to protect on-chain assets.